JFreud/jwinsto/README.md

 * NOTE: Due to a bug we haven't had a chance to fix, after all pool results have been entered, you must hit any letter, and then hit enter to continue.

     The tournament cannot continue until all pool results from every referee are entered.
 Therefore, after entering data for one referee, exit the `./referee` program, and run it again, but this time for a different referee.
-Repeat this step (step 4) until pool results for all referees (aziz, nazarova, chan) have been entered.
+Repeat this step (step four) until pool results for all referees (aziz, nazarova, chan) have been entered.

 5) After Pools, you will receive your DE assignments, and be once again prompted to enter results for them.
 Post pool seeding is determined by results in pools.
 First, the Win/Loss ratio is considered, and if people have the same fraction, the Indicator (Number of Touches scored, minus number of touches received) is used to order the fencers.